geneontology/geneontology.github.io/_docs/guide-go-evidence-codes.md

 ## Author statement evidence codes

 Author statement codes indicate that the annotation was made on the basis of a statement made by the author(s) in the reference cited.
-The Author Statement evidence codes are:
+The author statement evidence codes are:

 - [Traceable Author Statement (TAS)](http://wiki.geneontology.org/index.php/Traceable_Author_Statement_(TAS)){:target="_blank"}
 - [Non-traceable Author Statement (NAS)](http://wiki.geneontology.org/index.php/Non-traceable_Author_Statement_(NAS)){:target="_blank"}

 ## Curator statement evidence codes

 Use of the curatorial statement evidence codes indicates an annotation made on the basis of a curatorial judgement that does not fit into one of the other evidence code classifications.
-The Curatorial Statement codes:
+The curatorial statement codes are:

 - [Inferred by Curator (IC)](http://wiki.geneontology.org/index.php/Inferred_by_Curator_(IC)){:target="_blank"}
 - [No biological Data available (ND)](http://wiki.geneontology.org/index.php/No_biological_Data_available_(ND)_evidence_code){:target="_blank"}

-## Electronic Annotation evidence code
+## Electronic annotation evidence code

 ‘Electronic’ (IEA) annotation are not manually reviewed (although the method itself is usually subjected to various quality assessments).
 IEA-supported annotations are ultimately based on either homology and/or other experimental or sequence information, but cannot generally be traced to an experimental source.
 Three methods make up the bulk of these annotations.
 The first, and most comprehensive, method is [InterPro2GO](https://www.ncbi.nlm.nih.gov/pubmed/27899635){:target="_blank"}, which is based on the curated association of a GO term with a generalized sequence model (‘signature’) of a group of homologous proteins.
 Protein sequences with a statistically significant match to a signature are assigned the GO terms associated with the signature, a form of homology inference.
 A second method is the computational conversion of UniProt controlled vocabulary terms (including Enzyme Commission numbers describing enzymatic activities, and UniProt keywords describing subcellular locations), to associated GO terms.
 Lastly, annotations are made based on 1:1 orthologs inferred from Ensembl gene trees, an approach which automatically transfers annotations found experimentally in one gene, to its 1:1 orthologs in the same taxonomic clade (e.g. those within the vertebrate clade, and separately, those within the plant clade).